+Letter to BCSD Learning Community 5

+Acknowledgments 6

-Letter to BCSD Learning Community 5 Acknowledgments 6 GOAL: Mitigate Risk Not Eliminate Risk 7 BEXLEY HEALTH PLEDGE 8 COVID-19 Questions?
-9 COVID-19 Testing Options 9 ATTENDANCE EXPECTATIONS & REQUIREMENTS 12 DEFINITION OF TRUANCY & EXCESSIVE ABSENCES 12 BCSD Health and Safety Protocols FAQs 13 Should I contact the school if I have one or more of these symptoms?
-13 What are the COVID-19 symptoms?
-13 Will employees and Students be screened as they enter the building?
-13 Will visitors be screened as they enter the building?
-14 COVID-19 Symptoms and Diagnosis FAQs 14 Is there a difference between isolation and quarantine?
-14 When can I return to school when I think or know I had COVID-19, and I had symptoms?
-(Not applicable for Athletics) 14 If the student has a positive test result and is experiencing or has experienced symptoms: 15 If the student has symptoms but no diagnosis: 15 If the student does not have symptoms but has tested positive: 15 What will the Bexley City School District do when a student has COVID-19 symptoms?
-16 What should I do if I develop these symptoms at school?
-16 What should I do if I am ill due to something other than COVID-19 such as allergies?
-Should students provide proof of a negative COVID-19 test result before returning to 16 · · · • 16 COVID-19 Close Physical Contact/Exposure FAQs 17 Close Physical Contact 17 Contract Tracing 17 What if I am notified that someone I had close physical contact with is now experiencing COVID-19 like symptoms?
-17 What if I am notified that someone I had close physical contact with is suspected by a medical health provider of having COVID-19 and testing is pending?
-18 What if I am notified that someone I had close physical contact with was lab-diagnosed with COVID-19? th 18
+GOAL: Mitigate Risk Not Eliminate Risk 7

+BEXLEY HEALTH PLEDGE 2021-2022 8

+COVID-19 Questions?
+9

+COVID-19 Testing Options 9

+ATTENDANCE EXPECTATIONS & REQUIREMENTS DEFINITION OF TRUANCY & EXCESSIVE ABSENCES 11 11

+BCSD Health and Safety Protocols FAQs Should I contact the school if I have one or more of these symptoms?
+What are the COVID-19 symptoms?
+Will employees and Students be screened as they enter the building?
+Will visitors be screened as they enter the building?
+12 12 12 12 13

+COVID-19 Symptoms and Diagnosis FAQs 13

+Is there a difference between isolation and quarantine?
+When can I return to school when I think or know I had COVID-19, and I had symptoms?
+(Not applicable for Athletics) If the student has a positive test result and is experiencing or has experienced symptoms.
+What should we do if a student tests positive and a subsequent test comes back negative.

+If the student has symptoms but no diagnosis: If the student does not have symptoms but has tested positive: What will the Bexley City School District do when a student has COVID-19 symptoms?
+What should I do if I develop these symptoms at school?
+What should I do if I am ill due to something other than COVID-19 such as allergies?
+Should students provide proof of a negative COVID-19 test result before returning to school?
+14 15 15 15 15

+COVID-19 Close Physical Contact/Exposure FAQs Close Physical Contact Contract Tracing Quarantine Guidance 16 16 16